Interface States in Space-Time Photonic Crystals: Topological Origin, Propagation and Amplification: Results and discussion

 This frequency is shown as a function of $c_g$ in Fig.~\ref{fig:int_states}(b) with a dashed line and, as we can see, it predicts with high accuracy the numerically calculated position of the interface state within the gap, showing the connection of these states to the properties of the bulk.
 This connection, together with the persistence of the interface states, establishes a ST analogue of the bulk-interface correspondence of 1D spatial PhCs.

 Finally, we present in Fig.~\ref{fig:int_states}(e) the intensity distribution of the interface state excited by a plane wave at its resonance frequency $\omega^{\mathrm{ST}}_r$ considering a grating velocity $c_g=0.3c_0$.
 As observed, the topological state remains localized, decaying evanescently away from the moving boundary.
-Interestingly, this creates a 1D propagating interface state, in contrast to the 0D static state typically found in 1D spatial PhCs.
-This behaviour stems from the fact that, even if the infinite crystal is effectively 1D, ST boundaries confer on the system a phenomenology that goes beyond that of purely 1D crystals.
+Interestingly, this creates a 1D propagating interface state, in contrast to the 0D static state typically found in 1D spatial PhCs. \acd{We note that such a propagation of the interface state at a subluminal spatiotemporal interface can be understood from the tilted nature of the bandstructure discussed in Fig.~\ref{fig:band_eps_dist}(b).
+Indeed, for a spatial PhC and stationary boundaries, the interface state appears in the band structure of the composite system as a flat band connecting the two edges of the BZ \cite{STPhonIS}.
+Therefore, in a STPhC with ST boundaries, the topological state would also appear joining the two edges of the BZ which, given the tilted character of the band structure, would grant the state a nonzero group velocity that exactly matches the boundary speed $c_g$.}\\

 \textit{Spatial interface} - We now turn to the case of two spatial slabs of the same STPhC, as illustrated in Fig.~\ref{fig:int_states}(f), in order to examine how changing the type of boundary affects the interface state.
 The static interface implies that the slabs are constructed with a purely spatial unit cell, defined with the same spatial period as the modulation $a = 2\pi/g$.
 Since this does not correspond to the ST unit cell used to characterize the infinite crystal, the derivation of the scattering matrix for this case needs a tailored approach (see SI).
 As for the ST interface, we plot in Fig.~\ref{fig:int_states}(g) the transmittance spectrum of the slabs in this configuration as a function of the modulation velocity, together with two horizontal cross sections at $c_g = 0.3 c_0$ and $c_g = 0.52 c_0$.
 Crucially, we find that an interface state also appears inside the gap regardless of the value of the grating speed.
 This demonstrates the robustness and predictive power of the ST Zak phase, which correctly anticipates the existence of such states for two very different types of boundaries.
 Furthermore, since the spatial interface conserves the lab-frame frequency $\omega$, we can directly predict the resonance frequency of this state through Eq.~\eqref{eq:freq_gap} as $\omega^\mathrm{S}_r = \omega_{\text{gap}}$, without the need of any Doppler shift correction as for the ST boundary case.